tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 ```

 Except, when you think about it, the way that `gfx-hal` initializes itself
 ~~probably~~ definitely depends on the `Window` it's going to draw within.
-So we
+It
-need a `HalState` initialization method that takes a `Window` reference.
-The
+can't be totally default with no inputs.
+We need a `HalState` initialization
+method that takes a `Window` reference.
+The default name for any initialization
-default name for any initialization method in Rust is just `new`, and I can't
+method in Rust is just `new`, and I can't think of a better name to use, so
-think of a better name to use, so we'll go with that.
+we'll go with that.

 ```rust
 fn main(){